ldzzz/kacky-gameserver-backend/api/server/README.md

 ### `server.mapRecords`

-The route is called by gameserver controller whenever they want to obtain map records for a specific map.
+The route is called by gameserver controller whenever it wants to obtain map records for a specific map.
-Backend expects a mapUID and in return it returns sorted records (lowest to highest score) and additionally sorts by date finished last, so that players who finished a map first are ordered above the ones that finished it later with the same score.
+Backend expects a `mapUID` and in return it returns sorted records (lowest to highest score) and additionally sorts by date finished last, so that players who finished a map first are ordered above the ones that finished it later with the same score.

 <u>**Request**:</u>